Sheep farming in Ireland

 Ewe and lamb mortality: many ewes die during winter and spring because of exposure, poor body reserves to cope with winter and inadequate grazing, many lambs are born stillborn or aborted or die through disease, exposure and starvation, multiple births are common in many modern sheep breeds and often result in problems for the ewe during delivery and produce more vulnerable lambs.

-According to Teagasc, in 2018 there was a 9% lamb mortality rate, but many farmers had much higher rates.
+According to a Teagasc farm survey, in 2019 there was a 7% lamb mortality rate, but many farmers had much higher rates.
 Nearly half of all deaths occur within the first week of life.
 The most common causes for lamb mortality, still births and abortions found were infectious disease such as toxoplasmosis, difficult births, bacteraemia/septicaemia and pneumonia.

 Ewes that are underfed in pregnancy produce weaker lambs that are more prone to disease.
 Also stressful birthing conditions can increase mortality rates.